If you fall ill

 Healthcare benefits

-Who is entitled to reimbursements for healthcare expenses?
+Who can be reimbursed for healthcare expenses?

 All SLU employees are entitled to reimbursements.